 Keep in mind there are many locations with limited parking, blind corners, and people crossing the highways at unexpected times to access attractions.

-During our 6-day Big Island trip we had no issues with navigating around the island and never had to go ‘off roading’.
-We visited some of the most common tourist attractions like Hilo, Hawaiʻi Volcanoes National Park, beach parks, Akaka Falls State Park, and Kona coffee plantation along with many others.
+During my 6-day Big Island trip I had no issues with navigating around the island and never had to go ‘off-roading’.
+I visited some of the most common tourist attractions like Hilo, Hawaiʻi Volcanoes National Park, beach parks, Akaka Falls State Park, and Kona coffee plantation along with many others.

 Download an Offline Google Map

-While there is reception in the main cities like Kailua-Kona and Hilo, we did run into ‘no service’ zones while driving around the island.
+While there is reception in the main cities like Kailua-Kona and Hilo, I did run into ‘no service’ zones while driving around the island.

 I highly recommend downloading an offline map version on Google Maps so you can easily navigate around, even if you lose signal.